devholic/deferclient/README.md

 ```

 ### Errors - explicitly log
-If you want to explicitly log your errors use this method. deferlog.Wrap
+If you want to explicitly log your errors use this method. deferstats.Wrap
 will log the bactrace and the error and ship it up to deferpanic
 immediately.